-As you're adding value to the neighbourhood, there are plenty of good reasons for local businesses to add their support whether through pledges, promotion or stuff.
+As you're adding value to the neighbourhood, there are plenty of good reasons for local businesses to add their support.
+Whether that's through pledges, promotion or materials.

 Remember that you should already have a number of pledges before you approach a business.
 They will want to know that the campaign has plenty of local support before they'd consider backing it.